 You may be considering breast implant surgery to increase the size of your breasts or to reconstruct a breast.
 Allergan has prepared this information to help you better understand the breast implant procedure and assist you in making an informed decision about breast augmentation and breast reconstruction surgery.
-This educational document is set up to help you talk with your surgeon, as well as provide you with general information on breast implant surgery and give you specific details about NATRELLE® Saline-Filled Breast Implants.
+This educational brochure is set up to help you talk with your surgeon, as well as provide you with general information on breast implant surgery and give you specific details about NATRELLE® Saline-Filled Breast Implants, which have been used for more than 25 years in 60 countries.